Daniel Vogelbach: Seattle Mariners

 On July 20, 2016, the Cubs traded Vogelbach and Paul Blackburn to the Seattle Mariners for Mike Montgomery and Jordan Pries.
+Eric Longenhagen wrote at Fangraphs, "He’s not a good athlete and has issues with range, footwork, flexibility, and throwing accuracy.
+He’ll make the occasional, spectacular-looking, effort-based play but hasn’t shown enough technical refinement in his five pro seasons to convince scouts he can play a position... [he has] a complete lack of defensive or base-running value."

-The Mariners assigned him to the Tacoma Rainiers of the PCL, and promoted him to the major leagues on September 12, after the Rainiers were eliminated from the PCL postseason.
-He made his major-league debut later that night as a pinch-hitter against the Los Angeles Angels, grounding into a fielder's choice in his first at bat.
+The Mariners assigned him to the Tacoma Rainiers of the PCL and promoted him to the major leagues on September 12, after the Rainiers were eliminated from the postseason.
+He made his major-league debut later that night as a pinch hitter against the Los Angeles Angels, grounding into a fielder's choice in his first at bat.
 The next night, he got the first start and first hit of his MLB career, recording a single to right in his third plate appearance.
-In 2016, he accrued a .083/.154/.183 slash line in 8 games.
+In 2016 in the major leagues, Vogelbach accrued a .083/.154/.183 slash line in 8 games with no home runs.

-In 2017, when playing for the Tacoma Rainiers, Vogelbach hit .290 with 17 home runs and 83 RBI.
-Vogelbach also participated in the Triple-A home run derby.
-He made it all the way to the final round before finally losing to Bryce Brentz of the Pawtucket Red Sox.
-In August 2017, Vogelbach was called up to the major leagues.
-He was used for the remainder of the season as a pinch hitter and back-up first baseman, as the Mariners already had Yonder Alonso and Danny Valencia covering first base duties.
-In MLB during 2017, he slashed .214/.290/.250 in 28 at bats.
+In 2017, playing again for the Tacoma Rainiers, Vogelbach hit .290 with 17 home runs and 83 RBIs.
+He competed in the Triple-A home run derby, advancing to the final round before losing to Bryce Brentz.
+He was called up briefly to the Mariners two times, playing seven games in late April then one game in May, before being recalled on September 4, after the end of the Rainiers' season.
+Vogelbach started only one game, serving as a pinch hitter and backup first baseman behind Yonder Alonso and Danny Valencia.
+In MLB in 2017, Vogelbach slashed .214/.290/.250 without any home runs in 31 plate appearances.